What Is Safety Culture in SMS

 It’s important to always recognize the context of safety culture when you are making strategies for improving and building safety culture.

-So instead of worrying about how to build safety culture in general, focus on building a particular piece (hazard reporting, awareness, etc.) of safety culture as a part of improving overall safety culture.
+So instead of worrying about how to build a safety culture in general, focus on building a particular piece (hazard reporting, awareness, etc.) of safety culture as a part of improving overall safety culture.

-Why is Safety Culture Crucial to Safety Performance
+Why Is Safety Culture Crucial to Safety Performance

-Consider the fact that in aviation oversight guidance all around the globe, Safety Promotion gets significantly less attention that other aspects of SMS.
+Consider the fact that in aviation oversight guidance all around the globe, Safety Promotion gets significantly less attention than other aspects of SMS.
 For example, the FAA’s Advisory Circular 120-92B guidance on regulation only designates 10% of its guidance for Safety Promotion (the other 90% goes towards Safety Assurance, Safety Risk Management, and Safety Policy).

 Should you really only spend 10% of your time promoting SMS and safety in your company?
 Absolutely not.